For a moment, I’m going to be an astrologer, and tell you about composite charts, why they’re important, and what to look for when you read one.

 Next take a look at some details, like, where is Venus?
 What sign is Venus in?
 Does Venus aspect Mars?
 Does Venus aspect the Moon?
 These are good signs, even if the aspects are tough.
 I don’t care.
 Any aspect is better than no aspect at all.
 Time and time again, charts reveal their wisdom to me, and experience confirms my suspicions, which hint that the malefics the ancients bemoaned are misunderstood.

 But that’s another subject for another day.
 For today, let’s just make sure the basics of the composite are covered: Venus, Moon, Sun, all speaking to one another and preferably in hospitable houses.
-The houses these planets are located in will tell me a lot about the basic nature of the relationship, whether it’s going to last long-term or not.
+The houses these planets are located in will tell me a lot about the basic nature of the relationship, whether it’s going to last long-term or not (but you must look at the composite in relationship to the synastry to get this kind of information).

 Then you can start looking at the aspects, and here, just to give a glossy overview, the more oppositions you have (not squares, oppositions) the harder this relationship is going to be.
 That’s because two people’s energy is being synthesised in the composite, and the more oppositions you have, the greater the likelihood the two people really just don’t see eye-to-eye.